mreinstein/substrate-site/docs/tutorials/README.md

 Open the browser's console.
 The number of dinosaurs in the world should be printed there, below 'hello substrate'!

 ![An image](./hello-6.png)

+It's worth noting that this would work just as well if `world.explorable.md` was, instead of a Substrate document, a JavaScript file containing only the JavaScript code found in `world.explorable.md`.